 I’ve been really into making fun breakfasts lately.

-After a near month-long string of cereal + sliced banana + almond milk and repeat in the early morning hours, I figured it was time to put a little more effort into the most important meal of the day.
+After a near month-long string of cereal + sliced banana + almond milk in the morning, I figured it was time to put a little more effort into the most important meal of the day.
 Especially after finding out that one of my girlfriends, who has two kids under the age of 5, manages to get them, herself, and her husband out the door with freshly made smoothies in hand every morning.
-Puts my cereal to SHAME!
+THE SHAME!

 Anyway, the aforementioned smoothies have become a popular option.
 Ben and I both enjoy sucking down the blended-to-hell combo of 1 cup (ish) frozen berries, a frozen banana, 1/4 cup old fashioned oats, 1 tsp chia seeds, 2-3 cups (ish) baby spinach, and a huge glug of almond milk in the mornings.